gamemanual0/gm0/source/docs/contributing/style-guide.rst

 |gm0| is a guide **from a competitive standpoint**.

-- Try to leave out stuff that doesn’t work well and is unpopular; if it is popular it is worth explaining the disadvantages (see H-drive vs ball drive; explaining H-drive, as a relatively popular and simple drivetrain makes sense, but ball drive, a drivetrain that barely exists and is ridiculously complicated makes no sense to bring up)
+- Try to leave out stuff that doesn't work well and is unpopular; if it is popular it is worth explaining the disadvantages (see H-drive vs ball drive; explaining H-drive, as a relatively popular and simple drivetrain makes sense, but ball drive, a drivetrain that barely exists and is ridiculously complicated makes no sense to bring up)
 - Try to leave opinions out as much as possible.
 Do not speak authoritatively on stuff you do not have first-hand experience with whenever possible
 - **Keep in mind that FTC design trends are temporary and transient**

-  - Just because something is popular one season doesn’t mean it’s the end all be all.
-There was a time when 6-wheel drives and coaxial swerve drives were all the rage, but that doesn’t mean that we should recommend them in |gm0|.
+  - Just because something is popular one season doesn't mean it's the end all be all.
+There was a time when 6-wheel drives and coaxial swerve drives were all the rage, but that doesn't mean that we should recommend them in |gm0|.
 Try your best to think about why something is popular, and what benefits in design, function, and execution they actually bring to the table.

 Consider that not all teams have the resources to purchase the most optimal parts for their design.